 • 1980

-Society Hill Family Health Clinic opens its doors with 5 employees and provided services to 24 patients.
-Patient care services began on September 8, 1980 at temporary offices in the Neighborhood Center on Hall Street.
+Society Hill Family Health Clinic opened its doors with 5 employees and provided services to 24 patients.
+Patient care services began on September 8, 1980, at temporary offices in the Neighborhood Center on Hall Street.

 •1981

 Society Hill Family Health Clinic moved into a new building.
-An Open House was held in Society Hill with almost three hundred community residents attending and touring the new office.
+An open house was held in Society Hill, and almost three hundred community residents attended and toured the new office.

 • 1982